isomerpages/govtech-stp/_vtl-land/Frequently Asked Questions.md

 #### 5. Can I self-verify my vaccination certificate?

-Depending on the vaccination certificate you hold, you are encouraged to check if your QR code(s) or vaccination certificate(s) is/are valid before uploading them to the portal.
+Yes, you can.
 You may wish to use the following non-exhaustive list of applications / websites for self-verification.

 <table>